How regularly you should change your air filters might depend on the following:

 - Household size

-For basic 1"–3" air filters, manufacturers typically instruct you to change them every 30–60 days.
-If you deal with from light to moderate allergies, you could get a better air filter or replace them even more frequently.
+For basic 1"–3" air filters, manufacturers often instruct you to get new ones every 30–60 days.
+If you deal with from light to moderate allergies, you could get a better air filter or get new ones even more regularly.

-Or, if you live a more country spot or less occupied home (like a vacation home) and there are not as many cars around, annually could be regular enough.
+Or, if you live a more rural spot or less occupied home (like a vacation home) and there are a reduced number of cars around, annually could be regular enough.

 Here are averages that may help you know how often you should get a new air filter at home: